Skip to main content

 • Optionally target .NET Standard.

-• Begin adopting the new Behaviors model.
+• Begin adopting the New Middleware Behaviors model.
+See more details on Middleware Behaviours

 • Replace Business Engines call to Web Services